AdaCore/spark2014/docs/ug/spark_2014.rst

 |GNATprove| even if its implementation is not in |SPARK|, or not available for
 analysis, or not yet developed.

+A package with state abstraction must have a package body that states how abstract states are refined in aspect ``Refined_State``, unless the package body is not in |SPARK|.
+If there is no other reason for the package to have a body, then one should use ``pragma Elaborate_Body`` in the package spec to make it legal for the package to have a body on which to express state refinement.

 In general, an abstract name corresponds to multiple global variables defined in the package.
 For example, we can imagine adding global variables to log values passed in argument to procedure ``Add_To_Total``, that are also mapped to